AnemoneLabs/nymphemeral/docs/source/overview.rst

 It is a GUI client that relies on a pseudonymous remailer that communicates to its users by posting messages to a shared mailbox, a Zax-type nym server.
-Both the server and the client apply an ephemeral encryption layer on their messages based on the axolotl ratchet protocol, providing forward and future secrecy to the conversation.
+Both the server and the client apply an ephemeral encryption layer on their messages based on the `Axolotl Ratchet protocol`_, providing forward and future secrecy to the conversation.

 Features
 --------
-- Created to be used with the `new nymserv`_, a Zax-style nym server with forward secrecy
+- Communicates with the `new nymserv`_, a Zax-type nym server with forward secrecy

 - Uses `python-gnupg`_ and `pyaxo`_ for encryption

 - Uses `aampy`_ to retrieve messages from `alt.anonymous.messages`_

-- Sends messages through `mixmaster`_, sendmail, or outputs the resulting ciphertexts to be sent manually
+- Sends messages through `Mixmaster`_, sendmail, or outputs the resulting ciphertexts to be sent manually

-- Manages the nym servers public keys
+- Supports End-to-End Encryption

 Current Release
 ---------------